-If the suspicions implicate both the Safeguarding Coordinator and the Deputy, then the report should made in the first instance to:
+If the suspicions implicate both the Safeguarding Coordinator and the Deputy, or the safeguarding coordinators are not available, then the report should made in the first instance to:

 Thirtyone:eight, PO Box 133, Swanley, Kent, BR8 7UQ.
 Telephone: 0303 003 11 11.
 Alternatively contact your local Social Services or the Police.
 Where the concern is about a child, the Safeguarding Coordinator should contact Children's Social Services.
 Where the concern is regarding an adult in need of protection, contact Adult Social Services or take advice from Thirtyone:eight as above.

-The local Children's Social Services office telephone number (office hours) is

-O1332 641172 .
-The out of hour's emergency number is 01332 956606 .
+The local Children's Social Services office telephone number (office hours) is 01332 641172.
+The out of hour's emergency number is 01332 956606.

-The local Adult Social Services office telephone number (office hours) is
+The local Adult Social Services office telephone number (office hours) is 01332 640777

-O1332 640777 .
-The out of hour's emergency number is 01332 956606 .
+The out of hour's emergency number is 01332 956606.

-The Police Child Protection Team telephone number is 101/999.
+The Police Child Protection Team telephone number is 101.